1jour1vin

 Approximately 32,000 bottles

-Enjoy with flank steak in pepper sauce, duck breast strips, lamb tagine with prunes...
+Enjoy it with flank steak with pepper sauce, thin-sliced duck, or a lamb tagine with prunes...

 Bettane & Desseauve